VYatharth/Dotnet_Clean_Architecture/README.md

-# This app is created using Python3, FastAPI and SQLite
+# This app is created using Python3, FastAPI, SQLAlchemy(ORM) and SQLite.
+This is the app structure
+- The app starts from **app/main.py**
+- **routers** contains the APIs and their routes
+- **models** contains the DB models against whict tables are created by SQLAlchemy
+- **repositories** contains the repositories to access DB

 # For running from the shared image